-There is a critical need for highly-qualified science and math teachers, and the need is growing over the next decade.
-UTeach UMass Lowell allows science and engineering undergraduates to earn a STEM Teaching Minor along with their bachelor’s degree, and obtain a Massachusetts Initial License to teach science, technology/engineering or mathematics in middle school or high school.
+There is a critical need for highly-qualified STEM teachers, and the need is growing over the next decade.
+UTeach is designed to give science, mathematics and engineering undergraduates the opportunity to earn an initial teaching license while pursuing a bachelor degree.
+Upon completion of a bachelor degree, the STEM Teaching Minor and the teaching practicum, students obtain a Massachusetts initial teaching license to teach math or science in middle school or high school.

-Most undergraduate students complete the STEM Teaching Minor without extending their graduation date, if they start as freshmen or sophomores.
-However, students who enter the program in their junior year will very likely have to extend graduation by at least one semester in order to complete the practicuum and seminar.
+- WORK READY UPON GRADUATION Most undergraduate students can complete the UTeach teacher preparation program without extending their graduation date, if they start as freshmen or sophomores.
+However, students who enter the program in junior year will very likely have to extend graduation by at least a semester in order to complete the practicum.